May L. Fosburgh was the victim of one of Pittsfield, Massachusetts' most

 The family's story regarding the incident had several troubling inconsistencies which alerted prosecutors.

-A few weeks after May's death, her brother
+A few weeks after May's death, her

-intervene, she was fatally shot.
+to intervene, she was fatally shot.

-The Fosburgh trial featured the early
+The Fosburgh trial featured the

-use of forensic science.
+early use of forensic science.
 Ballistic and powder burn testing was conducted and presented into evidence.
 Testing

-May Fosburgh was shot from just inches away, and not several feet away as maintained by the family.
+that May Fosburgh was shot from just inches away, and not several feet away as maintained by the family.

-After eight days of riveting testimony,
+After several days of riveting

-Judge William B. Stevens ended the trial, instructing the jury to acquit Robert L. Fosburgh, Jr. It
+testimony, Judge William B. Stevens ended the trial, instructing the jury to acquit Robert L. Fosburgh, Jr. It

 appears in this case that wealth and social prominence outweighed true justice.
-So ended the most sensational murder
+So ended the most sensational murder trial

-trial in Berkshire County history.
+in Berkshire County history.
 Soon after, the family left Pittsfield, never to return.

-May Fosburgh is buried at Woodlawn Cemetery
+May Fosburgh is buried at Woodlawn